melezhik/rocky-linux-lamp-check/README.md

 ## Prepare test image

-To override cloud init file and enable ssh passwordless access, one need to create custom user-data and insert ssh public to it
+To override cloud init file and enable ssh passwordless access, one need to create custom user-data and insert ssh public key into it

 Generate ssh key, copy public part